 Of course, most often the metric anxiety is not the real disease.
 It’s just a symptom of something much more serious.
 The leaders of large corporations know that decisions need to be made also in the light of imperfect information.
 They don’t suffer from metric anxiety.
 They don’t easily fall into the trap of analysis paralysis.

 Instead, they suffer from the lack of focus and have only limited interest in customer experience.
 And when there is no urgency from the top management perspective, the strategy team, quality team, customer experience team (or whoever is responsible for the metric development) paralyzes and starts complicating things.
-The company suffers from lack of customer centricity.
+The company suffers from a lack of customer centricity.
 And the employees responsible for metrics keep themselves busy by over-analyzing, over-investigating things.

 Been there, done that!